quentinf00/flexlock/_sources/parallel.md.txt

 ```

 ## Troubleshooting
-The PBS script is stored in `save_dir/pbs_logs`
-If you encounter issue you can try submitting it directly with qsub or even running the small dynamically generated python scirpt in it manually.
+The submission scripts and logs are stored in `save_dir/slurm_logs` or `save_dir/pbs_logs`.
+If you encounter issues, you can inspect the generated script and try submitting it directly or even running the Python code within it manually.